 The inability to pay for essential medical care is not just a significant problem for the uninsured, but also for people who have health insurance.
 Rising deductibles, premiums, and co-insurance prevent many people from being able to afford the critical treatment they need.

-We envision a nation in which everyone can get the health care they need.
+We envision a nation in which everyone can get the healthcare they need.

 PAN has an administrative fee of only 5%.
 This means that $0.95 of every dollar PAN receives goes directly toward helping patients.
-For the last six years, PAN spent less than one penny of each dollar it received on fundraising.
+For the last eight years, PAN spent less than one penny of each dollar it received on fundraising.